seansimkus/Shopify-Challange/README.md

 ```

-- After performing some calculations on our data we can see that the mean of the `order_amount` is the same as the reported unresonably high AOV.
+  After performing some calculations on the dataset, we can see that the mean of the `order_amount` is the same as the reported unreasonably high AOV.

 ---

 ### B) What metric would you report for this dataset?

-- As mention previously a weakness of using a mean calculation is it can be strongly infulenced by outliers.
+  As mentioned previously, a weakness of using a mean calculation is that outliers can strongly influence it.
 A better way to evaluate this data would be to take the median of the `order_amount` as it is not as affected nearly as much by the outliers.

 ---